tiagoFlach/ubuntu-setup/README.md

 ### Usage

-The following command will run de .sh script:
+The following command will run the .sh script:

     $ sudo ./update.sh